Quantum theory for edge current and noise in two-dimensional topological superconductors: Application

-By comparing the results obtained in the two previous sections, using the QWZ model or using the twisted bilayer model, we observe similar behaviors in bulk/edge current and noise, all related to the Chern number, as summarized in Tab.~\ref{tab:synthesis}.
-Additional details of the comparison are given hereafter.
+By comparing the results obtained in the two previous sections, using the QWZ model and using the bilayer model, we observe similar behaviors in bulk and edge currents and noises, all related to the Chern number, as summarized in Tab.~\ref{tab:synthesis}.
+Additional details of the comparison are given in the following.

 If the absolute value of the derivative of the edge current is proportional to the Chern number, it should cancel out when the Chern number cancels out.
-However, this is not what we see in Figs.~\ref{fig:QWZcurrentnoise}(b) and~\ref{fig:PATHAKcurrentnoise}(b) which suggests that the current is non-zero even though there is no ingap edge state.
-This is related to the fact that one has a $k_x$-asymmetry in the edge spectral function that gives a contribution to the current, even if there is no ingap state.
+However, that is not what we see in Figs.~\ref{fig:QWZcurrentnoise}(b) and~\ref{fig:PATHAKcurrentnoise}(b) which suggests that the current is non-zero even though there is no ingap edge state.
+This is related to the fact that one has $k_x$-asymmetry in the edge spectral function that gives a contribution to the current, even if there is no ingap state.
 No such thing occurs for edge noise due to the $\sin^2(k_xa)$ factor in its expression (see Eq.~(\ref{result_noise_equilibrium})).
-To consolidate our justification, we plot in Fig.~\ref{fig:currentDelta} the edge current derivative for various values of the superconducting parameter $\Delta$ for both QWZ and twisted bilayer models.
+To consolidate our justification, we plot in Fig.~\ref{fig:currentDelta} the edge current derivative for various values of the superconducting parameter $\Delta$ for both the QWZ and bilayer models.
 This shows that when we reduce the $k_x$-asymmetry by reducing $\Delta$, the profile of the absolute value of the edge current derivative increasingly tends towards the absolute value of the Chern number $\mathcal{C}$.
-In the twisted bilayer model, we note, however, the presence of dips in the edge current derivative for some $\mu$ values that are not present in the Chern number curves.
+A derivation of the approximate relation $|\text{d}\langle I_y \rangle/\text{d}\mu|\sim|\mathcal{C}|$ starting from Eqs.~(\ref{result_current}) and (\ref{chern_def}) is given in Appendix \ref{dIC}.
+In the bilayer model, however, we note the presence of dips in the edge current derivative for some $\mu$ values that are not present in the Chern number curves.